 Robert Greenblatt helped develop “The X-Files” at Fox, which originally scheduled the show at 9 p.m.
 Fridays.
 So it’s easy to see the attraction with the exec now running NBC Entertainment of taking a flyer on another horror concept, “Grimm,” in the same slot.
 By happenstance, this NBC series arrives the same week as ABC’s considerably more interesting “Once Upon a Time,” another fairy-tale themed project.
 Yet given the various timeslots where NBC is bedeviled by Nielsen gremlins, aggressively programming Fridays looks like a luxury the network can ill afford.

-The central character in "Grimm" is a detective who’s plans to propose to his girlfriend but is interrupted by visions, as he begins seeing people’s faces morph into monsters -- a legacy of being descended from the Brothers Grimm, cursed with the task of thwarting the mythical creatures actually walking among us.
+The central character, Nick Burkhardt (David Giuntoli), is a detective who’s planning to propose to his girlfriend (Bitsie Tulloch).
+Soon enough, though, his bliss is interrupted by visions, as he begins seeing people’s faces morph into monsters — a legacy of being descended from the Brothers Grimm, cursed with the task of thwarting the mythical creatures actually walking among us.